 The Glasstire Art Writing Prize is awarded to a senior undergraduate or graduate student at a Texas university.
 For this open call, students from art history, journalism, studio arts, philosophy, literature, and other departments at participating universities in the San Antonio area will be invited to submit articles, starting today, January 30, 2020.
-The deadline for submissions is April 3, 2020 at 11:59 pm.
+In light of the coronavirus pandemic, the deadline for submissions has been moved to September 25, 2020 at 11:59 pm.
+Senior undergraduate and graduate students enrolled in the 2019-2020 and 2020-2021 academic years are eligible for the Prize.
 Any questions about the prize can be directed to Glasstire’s editorial staff at [email protected].

 Judges for this round of the Prize include Dr. Rich Aste, Director of the McNay Art Museum; Anjali Gupta, Director of Sala Diaz; Brandon Zech, Publisher of Glasstire; Christina Rees, Editor-in-Chief of Glasstire; and Christopher Blay, News Editor of Glasstire.